Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Label Animation Style-2

-Here, we will examine two variants of the animation method we tried last week.
-If you have gone through the procedures for creating the sample labels and programs, then we can try the same animation method with slightly different settings for the labels.
+In this lesson, we will explore two variations of the animation method we practiced last week.
+If you have already followed the steps for creating the sample labels and writing the program, you can reuse the same setup with only a few small adjustments.

-The change is required only on the position of the second label lbl2.
-The arrangement of labels of the last animation method is given below:
+The only change needed is in the position of the second label (lbl2).
+The arrangement of labels from the previous animation method is shown below:

-The modified version of the above design is given below:
+The modified version of the design is shown below:

 You can implement this variant of the earlier animation style by changing the Properties of the lbl2 label as given below.